ForomePlatform/airflow-cwl-docker/README.md

 ## Build Containers

 By default, we will build an environment for Conda by installing Anaconda.

-If you do not need conda, you can disable it providing the following argument: `--build-arg conda=false`
+If you do not need conda, you can disable it by follwing two steps:

+1. In `Dockerfile`Comment out the line

+       ENTRYPOINT [ "entrypoint.sh" ]

+2. Provide the following build argument: `--build-arg conda=false`

        docker-compose  build
        ## or docker-compose  build --build-arg conda=false
        docker-compose  up -d

 ## Overriding default parameters